Jordon-Notts/VEX-V5-Brain-External-Comm/Readme.md

 1. Clock_pin when pulled high the data pin is read
 2. Chip select when pulled high the buffer is cleared
 3. chip select when pulled low, the data in the buffer is analyised.

+# Objectives

+- [x] fast reliable data tranfer between Vex 5v brain and raspberry pi or arduino
+- [x] a means to reject error in transmition
+- [x] wrap the code in some wrapper so that it is easy to use
+- [x] write the code in such a way, that it can be tested on micropython
+- [ ] Arduino
+- [x] Micropython
+- [ ] Raspberry Pi
+- [ ] VexV5 Brain